somaniarushi/me/content/s/bucketlist.md

 - Become a student VC
 - ~~Take more units than allowed per semester~~
 - ~~Start a class/decal~~
+- Write a peer-reviewed published research paper

 ### General
 - Run away from the police
 - Go to a pride parade
-- Read 365 books in a year
+- Read 100 books in a year
 - Make my own cryptocurrency (`$AMKS`)
 - Have NYT write an article about you
 - Get on the front page of ProductHunt